Benardrick McKinney

-Benardrick Cornelius McKinney (born November 19, 1992) is an American football inside linebacker who is a free agent.
-He played college football at Mississippi State and was selected by the Houston Texans in the second round of the 2015 NFL Draft.
+Benardrick Cornelius McKinney (born November 19, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the Houston Texans in the second round of the 2015 NFL draft.

-High school career
+Early life

 A native of Tunica, Mississippi, McKinney attended Rosa Fort High School, where he played linebacker and quarterback for the varsity football team and also started for the basketball team.
 In his junior season, McKinney threw for 530 yards with five touchdowns and rushed for 100 yards and one score, while also serving as the team's punter.
 On defense, he was credited with 34 tackles on the season.
 As a senior, McKinney accounted for 2,036 total yards of offense and 22 touchdowns (seven on the ground and fifteen passes) with 1,334 passing and 702 yards rushing.
 He also almost doubled his tackle total with 66.
-For postseason honors, the state’s high school coaches selected him to the North/South All-Star Game as a linebacker.
+For postseason honors, the state's high school coaches selected him to the North/South All-Star Game as a linebacker.

 Regarded as a three-star recruit by 247Sports.com, McKinney was ranked as the No. 49 athlete in his class.
 He was recruited by Memphis, Southern Miss and Mississippi State.
-Eventually accepting the Bulldogs' scholarship offer, McKinney became the first Rosa Fort player to sign with an SEC program since 2001.
+Eventually accepting the Bulldogs' scholarship offer, McKinney became the first Rosa Fort player to sign with an Southeastern Conference (SEC) program since 2001.

 College career

-After redshirting his initial year at Mississippi State, McKinney played in all 13 games in the 2012 season.
+After redshirting his initial year at Mississippi State University, McKinney played in all 13 games in the 2012 season.
 By the fourth game, he made the starting lineup and remained there for the rest of the season.
 A week later at Kentucky McKinney posted 12 tackles (10 solo), 1 tackle for loss and his first two career pass breakups, earning him Co-SEC Freshman of the Week, alongside Johnny Manziel.
 The week after that he recorded a season-high 14 tackles at home against Tennessee, which he tied later in a loss to Texas A&M. For the season, McKinney totalled 102 tackles, which led all SEC freshmen and tied for second among freshmen in the FBS.
 He earned All-SEC Freshman honors by the SEC coaches and ESPN.com, and was named a First-team Freshman All-American by CBSSports.com, FoxSportsNext, Phil Steele and CollegeFootballNews.com.
 As a sophomore, McKinney led the team in tackles with 71 and sacks with 3.5.
 As a junior, he again led the team in tackles with 71.
 He was named first-team All-SEC and was an All-American.

 After his junior season, McKinney entered the 2015 NFL draft.